Where to find the validation file

 You can check if the validation file is accessible in the browser by pasting the validation link into the URL and accessing it.
 In most cases, if a simple text line is shown on the screen, the validation file is accessible.

-However, Comodo servers check the record using the direct checking methods, so please make sure that you have set up the correct permissions allowing the file to be checked and seen worldwide.
+However, Comodo (now Sectigo CA) servers check the record using the direct checking methods, so please make sure that you have set up the correct permissions allowing the file to be checked and seen worldwide.

 Also, in order for the file to be shown correctly, the domain name should be pointed to the hosting server IP address properly and resolve to it.